Oh my, oh my, oh my!!

 • Fresh vegetables as well as fruits most times are getting picked way before they fully ripe?

-• It can take anything between 5 days to 12 months for some types of produce to be transported, stored until it hits your fridge?
-Woww, shocking!
+• It can take anything between 5 days to 12 months for some products to be transported, stored until it hits your fridge?
+Wow, shocking!
 Right?

-• The fresh vegetables, unfortunately, do get treated with chemicals during transportation while stored in well controlled and chilled atmosphere during transportation – all this to, of course, prevent spoiling.
+• The fresh vegetables, unfortunately, do get treated with chemicals during transportation while stored in the well-controlled and chilled atmosphere during transportation - all this to, of course, prevent spoiling.

 ... on the other hand ...